RishabhK12/RxMind/docs/privacy-policy.md

 ## What Information We Collect

 ### A. Information You Provide
-You may provide photos or PDFs of discharge papers, manually entered medications, schedules, tasks, follow-up appointments, notes, reminders, and questions typed into the app.
+You may provide photos or PDFs of documents you choose to upload, manually entered medications, schedules, tasks, follow-up appointments, notes, reminders, and questions typed into the app.

 ### B. No Account Required
 You may use RxMind without creating an account.
 We do not require your name, email, phone number, or any identifying information.